Frequently asked questions

 We’re proud that all our products are gluten free.
 Our jams are naturally gluten free as we only use fruit and sugar and we've chosen to make our pickles with gluten free ingredients.

-No, Anathoth Farm jams contain no additives.
-We don’t add pectin, preservatives or artificial colours or flavours.
-We just rely on the natural goodness of the fruit.
-For our Anathoth Farm pickles, chutneys and relishes we don’t add any unnecessary additives either; just real spices like turmeric, chilli powder, mustard seeds, celery seeds and mustard flour to enhance the flavour of the real vegetables that we use.
+No, Anathoth Farm jams contain no preservatives or artificial colours or flavours.
+For our Anathoth Farm pickles, chutneys and relishes we use real spices like turmeric, chilli powder, mustard seeds, celery seeds and mustard flour to enhance the flavour of the real vegetables that we use.

 Never.
 We're proud that one of the many strengths of Anathoth Farm is its simplicity.
-Our jams are simply fruit and sugar, boiled together until they set.
+We only use whole fruit in our jams.
 So it's only natural that we also use only quality produce for our pickles and relishes and make them with lots of real fruit and vegetables and just the right amount of spices.
-Nothing artificial.

 The best before date is stamped on the lid of every pot.
 Our jams, marmalades and fruit mince will last up to 2 years and our curds, pickles, relishes and chutneys up to 18 months.

-For our pickles, relishes and chutneys, our new pot comes with oxygen barrier labels which protect the chutney inside.
+For our pickles, relishes, chutneys and curd we use oxygen barrier labels which protect the ingredients inside.
 This provides similar protection to glass and limits oxygen movement through the sides and bottom of the container.
 This is a great feature because plastic “breathes” and oxygen can get inside, but these new oxygen barrier labels provide “wrap around protection” and keep the product inside fresher for longer, providing similar protection to glass.

 Our jams don’t require the same oxygen barrier pot as sugar is a natural preservative which protects the colour and flavour of jam.